TienZhao/marc_crawler/readme.md

 The output is ideally a PDF file with a certain template and all the DRAE definitions of the given vocabulary.
 However, it would be also acceptable if the result is in other formats (which can be converted to PDF easily).

-The program is written in python 3.7, with the help of some common libraries including bs4, urllib, etc.
+The program is written in python 3.7, with the help of some common libraries including bs4, urllib, etc. To convert HTML into PDF, a software and python library 'wkhtmltopdf' (https://wkhtmltopdf.org/downloads.html) is also used in this program.

 ### Roadmap